AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42501-->

-*  {{ site.data.var.ee }} now displays the Minimum Advertised Price attribute in the Schedule New Update form for the store views for which the attribute is enabled.
+*  Adobe Commerce now displays the Minimum Advertised Price attribute in the Schedule New Update form for the store views for which the attribute is enabled.

 <!--- MC-42590-->

-*  {{ site.data.var.ee }} now displays only one Images tab in the product Scheduled Update form as expected.
-Previously, {{ site.data.var.ee }} duplicated this tab.
+*  Adobe Commerce now displays only one Images tab in the product Scheduled Update form as expected.
+Previously, Adobe Commerce duplicated this tab.

 <!--- MC-23994-->